 What is the overall goal of the project?

 AH: The overarching goal of CACHE is to foster computational hit-finding method comparison and development.
 This is done by providing biologically/pharmacologically useful target challenges and high-quality experimental feedback to small molecule designs.
 The experimental outcome of CACHE is expected to be also useful for drug discovery in general and initiatives such as Target 2035, aiming at generating a probe molecule for every human protein.

 How often are the experiments conducted and awarded?

 MS: There will be 3 challenges every year.
 Everyone is invited to participate.
 Applications are reviewed by an independent panel via a double-blind process - both participants and reviewers are anonymized.

 MS: Grants.
 In the future, we hope that disease foundations or pharmacutial companies may be interested in sponsoring competitions focused on particular therapeutic targets where they want to build medicinal chemistry insight in the open.
 We also believe that future funding pharma members will be interested in advising on the general direction of the initiative.
 And other groups seeking a window into what is happening in computational drug design may want to join as observers for a fee.

 Where are molecules tested experimentally?

-MS: Molecules are tested at the SGC, University of Toronto, under the supervision of Dr. Masoud Vedadi, who similarly has tested compounds for dozen of targets in partnership with ten global pharma companies over 15 years.
+MS: Molecules are tested at the SGC, University of Toronto, where compounds for dozens of targets have been tested in partnership with ten global pharma companies over 15 years.